ornament-orm/bitflag/README.md

 bitflags, e.g. 'status_on = 1', 'status_valid = 2' etc. The Bitflag decorator
 makes this easy.

-Create a class extending `Ornament\Bitflag\Property` defining the desired flags.
-Annotate the bitflag property with `@var Your\Implementing\Class` OR (as of PHP 7.4) type hint it as such.

-To define allowed bitflags and their aliases, the `protected` const OPTIONS is used.
-It should contain a hash of name/bit pairs.
+Create a backed enum defining the desired flags.
+Type hint the property to receive the `Bitflag` as such, and add the attribute `Ornament\Bitflag\Options` to said property.
+The argument to Options is the classname of your enum.

-All defined flags are now magically available for getting and setting as properties on the class instance:
+All defined cases of the enum are now magically available for getting and setting as properties on bitflag property:

 ```php
 <?php